 Church service prayer

-Local Mission: ARISE Care
+Local Mission—ARISE Care

-Church of New Zealand: ARISE Empower
+The Churches of New Zealand—ARISE Empower

 Church service prayer

-Life Groups: leaders, members, real life change
+Life Groups—leaders, members, real life change, connection and community

-Families and marriages
+Families and Marriages

 ARISE Ministry School